paths-erc/docs/gis/vectorization-protocol.md

 ---

 ## Attribute list
-The definition of the attribute list, and values to use for each field, is the most important step of the entire process.
+The definition of the attribute list and values to use for each field is the most important step of the entire process.

 #### Identification / naming system
 - `place` (*Integer, 9*): Identifier of the place/site that the building being vectorized belongs to.